top of page

 Spoilers ahead:

-My personal experience makes me somewhat offended that Kasim seems desperate for a male heir and discounts his daughter as an eligible heir.
-It makes me feel like daughters, girls, and women, are less valued.
-Women are permitted to be heirs in the Quran (Ayah an-Nisa 4:7) and the Bible (Numbers 27:2-7, Joshua 17:4, Romans 8:17, 1 Peter 3:7).Â
+My personal experience with infertility and with smaller inheritances for daughters than sons makes me somewhat offended that Kasim discounts his daughter as an eligible heir.
+Kasim's twenty-something daughter is smart, capable, and works in her father's business, but Kasim is desperate for a male heir.
+He insists that whoever he marries must bear him a male heir.
+Kasim seems to prioritize a potential son over his wife's life, being willing to risk Issa's life with a geriatric pregnancy.
+It makes me feel like daughters, girls, and women are less valued.
+Women are permitted to be heirs in the Quran (Ayah an-Nisa 4:7) and the Bible (Numbers 27:2-7, Joshua 17:4, Romans 8:17, 1 Peter 3:7).

 The goal of the archaeological dig is to find the lost scrolls that will prove Kasim's family’s unbroken legacy of Christianity from Apostle Paul to Kasim.
 It suggests that proving Kasim had Christian ancestors will provide Kasim's family with religious rights and protections.
-I am excited to imagine that Pau wrote letters to the Arabian Christians in the first century.
+I am excited to imagine that Paul wrote letters to the Arabian Christians in the first century.
 It is exciting to think that Christianity was present in present-day Jordan even before Islam became a religion.

 Conclusion: